BriceKNelson/GoogleDataAnalyticsCapstone/README.md

 ```
 ## Act

-Now that we have seen the data of how members and casual users ride bikes

-The casual make longer trips.

-If a casual uses the bike frequently over the week it would be beneficial to them.

-The use of digital media could be used to bring this inform casual riders of the benefits of becoming an annul member.
+After analysing the data I have found how casual bike rider and annual member use the bikes differenetly, why a casual rider may become a annual member, and how digital media can be used to influence casual riders.
+Based off those findings here are my conclusions.

+* Members use the bikes more than casual riders.
+* Members bike trips ride are shorter than casual rider, about 10-11mins trips.
+* Casual riders use the bikes for longer periods of time mostly on the weekends.
+* Casual riders mostly using the bikes around summer time(May-Sept.)

+To increase annual members i would suggest, through the use of digiatal media, increase the awareness of the benifits of being an annual member especially during the summer months.